 2. Baby Formula

 Remember the good old Infant Formula Act of 1980?
 No?
 Let me refresh your memory.
-On September 26th, 1980, President Jimmy Carter signed legislation into law that, according to President Carter, ensured that "commercially produced and marketed infant formulas meet accepted nutritional standards and that consistent quality is maintained in their preparation."
-Basically, this law set the same nutrition standards across the board for both name-brand and generic kinds of baby formula, so no matter whether you're buying Enfamil formula or Target Brand (up & up), you'll essentially be getting the exact same thing--an FDA approved formula that's perfectly healthy for your baby.
+On September 26th, 1980, President Jimmy Carter signed legislation into law that, according to President Carter, ensured that “commercially produced and marketed infant formulas meet accepted nutritional standards and that consistent quality is maintained in their preparation.”
+Basically, this law set the same nutrition standards across the board for both name-brand and generic kinds of baby formula.
+So no matter whether you’re buying name-brand or store-brand, you’ll essentially be getting the exact same thing–an FDA-approved formula that’s perfectly healthy for your baby.

 Brand-name makeup is something I used to pay top dollar for, and then I discovered the wonderful truth: most designer makeup styles have drugstore equivalents that work exactly the same and cost a fraction of the price.